-The most influential film of the last 30 years….**

 The most influential film of the last 30 years.

-A version of this article was first posted in June 2014.
+A version of this article was originally posted in June 2014.

 Anghus Houvouras is a North Carolina based writer and filmmaker.
 His latest work, the novel My Career Suicide Note, is available from Amazon.
 Follow him on Twitter.